Ficool

 Micah let out a quiet breath through his nose, almost like a laugh.

-Her eyes danced past the little clusters, then farther ahead, toward the front stretch of the caravan where the vehicles thinned enough to let the lands waves of sand brushed one another.
+Her eyes drifted past the little clusters, then farther ahead toward the front stretch of the caravan, where the vehicles thinned just enough to let the land's rolling waves brush one another.

 crrrshhh…crshh…

-A multitude of vehicles bounced over the small dunes separating them, rising and dipping.
+A line of vehicles bounced over the small dunes separating them, rising and dipping.

 VRRRAAAM!